KaichuangYang/Critical-Path-Method.Project-Network/README.md

 * If you already have a network matrix, you can input a matrix or a list

-* If you do not have one, don't worry, just input a natrual number,we will generate a random project for you
+* If you do not have one, don't worry, just input any natrual number,it will generate a random project for you

+* There is a Pytest framwork to test get_EETs,get_LETs,get_TFs,and My_CPM, they are tested through the two networks in lecture notes

+* Run test_functiom.py to start test

+* All functions under the Function folder are with comments

+* The solution to 2.4 is project_network_generater.py